juansemarquez/scriptsSSH-escuela/README.md

 # scriptsSSH-escuela
-These are the scripts I use to manage a computer lab in a school.
+These are some of the scripts I use to manage a computer lab in a school.

 Although they were created for the specific case of a particular school, maybe it can be useful for someone else.